errael/astrology-castro/README.md

 ```
 layout memory {
     base 101;
-    limit 111;
+    limit 111;                  // 111 exclusive
-    reserve 104, 106:108;
+    reserve 104, 106:108;       // 108 inclusive
 }
 ```
-The values in layout may be specified with constant expressions.
+The values in layout are specified with constant expressions.

 This directive allows allocation of addresses between 101 inclusive and 111 exclusive; but not addresses 104, 106, 107, 108.
 If an _out of memory_ error occurs look at the `.def` output file for more information.